-Curricular procedures have been developed in order to facilitate the integration of curricular proposals, legislative action, the e-Campus Course Schedule, and the URI catalog.
+Curricular procedures have been developed in order to facilitate the integration of curricular proposals, legislative action, the e-Campus Course Schedule, and the University Catalog.
 Faculty, department chairs, and college curriculum committees are asked to give very careful consideration to the completion of curricular forms.
-The information provided is used to directly inform the course schedule (e-Campus), academic advising, the catalog, and in some cases, admission materials.
+The information provided is used to directly inform the course schedule (e-Campus), academic advising, the Catalog, and in some cases, admission materials.

 Signatures of approval verify that the information provided on a proposal is factually accurate and that all possible curricular impacts both within and outside of the originating department have been considered.
 Faculty proposers, department chairs, and college curriculum committees must ensure that proposals are prepared according to guidelines and are complete prior to submission.

 It is advisable to think “a year ahead.”
 The length of time for full approval of program proposals often depends on the complexity of the proposal.
 Generally, a course proposal that is intended to be effective in a fall semester should be submitted the prior fall.
-There may not be sufficient time for proposals submitted in the spring to be fully approved before the end of the academic year.
+There may not be sufficient time for proposals submitted in the spring to be fully approved before the end of the academic year (see important academic year deadlines).

 - Fully approved course changes will be made in e-Campus for the subsequent semester up to, but not after, the start of pre-registration for that semester (on or about mid-semester).
 Pre-registration for the Spring semester starts in mid-October; pre-registration for the Fall semester starts in early March.
 Contact the Senior Associate Director of Enrollment Services for exact dates.